 Most public pension benefits provide for a Cost of Living Adjustment (COLA) tied to key economic triggers, including CalPERS and Social Security.
 ATU's pension plan, at the present time, does not have a mechanism to provide for a COLA.
 VTA has proposed that retirees receive this adjustment, providing a viable opportunity to add value to the retiree benefit.

 Additionally, both parties remain far apart on the issue of the pension contribution.
 ATU union members are now the only employees remaining at VTA (except for ATU employees hired after January 2016), who do not contribute their fair share towards their pension.
 As of October 2017, the majority of ATU members (1,285) started contributing 1.9% of their wages toward their pension contributions.
 VTA pays for the share of the employee contribution that is not paid by employees in addition to paying the employer share of the pension contribution.
 All other VTA employees (including ATU employees hired after January 2016) contribute from 6% to 7% of their wages, which is their full share of the employee pension contribution.

 VTA is proposing that ATU members contribute to their pension benefit as does the rest of the workforce.
 VTA’s contribution to the ATU pension has significantly increased over the last five years, from $25.5 million in 2014 to $32.3 million in 2018 – an increase of over 26%.
 Given the demographics and the volatility of the stock market, this trend is likely to continue.
 VTA believes it is critical that ATU employees contribute their fair share to the pension plan consistent with the contributions made by all other VTA employees.
 ATU has rejected this proposal.

-For the latest round of proposals traded to date, which includes wages, benefits, and other terms and conditions of employment, visit our Labor Relations webpage.
+For the latest round of proposals traded to date, which includes wages, benefits, and other terms and conditions of employment, click on the Labor Relations page below.